Last date modified: 2025-Dec-05

 Reviewing validation statistics

 When reviewers have finished coding all the documents in the queue, review the validation statistics.
 You can use these to determine whether to accept the validation results, or reject them and try again with a different set of Prompt Criteria.
+You can also see how these statistics change based on the cutoff score you select.

 The statistics for Prompt Criteria validation include: